brosenan/y0/doc/instaparser.md

 ## The Parser Function

 `instaparser` takes:
-1. the name of the language (deprecated),
-2. a grammar string,
+1. a grammar string,
-3. a keyword or a set of keywords representing identifiers,
+2. a keyword or a set of keywords representing identifiers,
-4. a single keyword representing a dependency module,
+3. a single keyword representing a dependency module,
-5. a list module paths representing _additional_ dependencies (usually used for the language semantic definition in $y_0$) and returns a `:parse` function which can be placed in a language map.
+4. a list module paths representing _additional_ dependencies (usually used for the language semantic definition in $y_0$) and returns a `:parse` function which can be placed in a language map.
 ```clojure